fierce/fierce/README.md

   - specify your site name
   - create a  and enter connection details

-Run migrations by loading http://localhost/example.com/vendor/fierce/fierce/maint/migrate.php
+Run migrations by running `/vendor/fierce/fierce/maint/migrate.php` in your browser

-Navigate to the http://localhost/example.com/admin and login with user `admin` password `test`.
+Navigate to `/admin` and login with user `admin` password `test`.
 From here you can setup pages and specify a new password.

-The site design can be changed by editing `views/main-public.tpl`.
+The site design is changed by editing `views/main-public.tpl`.
 Add any custom PHP classes to the `classes` directory.
-Any subclass of `PageController` can be attached to a URL by creating a new entry in the `Page` databse table.
+Subclass of `PageController` can be associated with a URL by creating a new entry in the `Page` database table (preferably by creating a migration in the `migrations` directory).